xingxuejun1989/SCVC/README.md

 ## Introduction
 We are actively updating the code and will open source the paper's code after the article is officially released.

+## Build
+Before compiling, make sure CMAKE and VS are available.

+The available process is to directly use CMAKE to generate the sln of vs, and then use vs to compile the code.
+The code relies on three open source libraries: Eigen, FLANN, and ICP_Princeton, which we have added to the source code.

+Code has been tested with  Win11, VS2019, CMAKE 3.24, and OpenMP.

 ## Datasets download

 The data required for testing can be obtained in the following ways: